Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Related Work

 \section{Related Work}

-\textbf{Generalization in Dexterous Manipulation.} Dexterous manipulation is one of the most challenging problems in robotics~\cite{salisbury1982articulated,rus1999hand,okamura2000overview,Dogar2010,dafle2014extrinsic,Bai2014,calli2018path}.
+\textbf{Generalization in Dexterous Manipulation.} Dexterous manipulation is one of the most challenging problems in robotics~\cite{salisbury1982articulated,rus1999hand,okamura2000overview,Dogar2010,dafle2014extrinsic,calli2018path}.
 Recent studies on model-free~\cite{Openai2018,Openai2019,huang2021generalization,chen2022system} and model-based~\cite{kumar2016optimal,nagabandi2020deep} Reinforcement Learning (RL) have achieved encouraging results on multiple complex dexterous manipulation tasks.
 However, there is still a large challenge on generalization for RL.
 For example, when the RL policy in~\cite{Openai2018} can be transferred to the real robot, it is learned specifically for one object.
 On the other hand, an RL policy trained with multiple objects in simulator~\cite{chen2022system} has not yet been transferred to real.
-Instead of using RL, one line of works on dexterous grasping is first performing a grasp estimation and then planning for execution~\cite{Andrews2013, kappler2015leveraging, varley2015generating, lu2020planning}, which have shown great success on generalization to multiple objects and in real robot at the same time.
-Our work is more close to this line of research, where we achieve generalization by learning a continuous grasping function from human videos.
-Different from previous works, our method allows more smooth and natural grasping generation and it is also more efficient and accurate at the same time.
-We will provide comparisons to previous planning approaches in our experiments.
+Instead of using RL, one line of works on dexterous grasping is first performing a grasp estimation and then planning for execution~\cite{Andrews2013, varley2015generating, lu2020planning}, which have shown great success on generalization to multiple objects and in real robots at the same time.
+Our work aligns more closely with this line of research.
+Through training on large-scale human demonstrations, our method is able to generate grasping trajectories for unseen objects based on their geometry.
+Compared to previous planning methods, our approach provides more diverse, smooth and natural grasping trajectories in a more efficient way, as evidenced by our experimental results.